 - 3.1 The Authority has several funding streams available to support capital investment.
-The funding of the five-year capital investment programme is detailed in the Medium-Term Financial Plan. - 3.2 When expenditure is classified as capital expenditure for capital financing purposes, this means that the Authority can finance that expenditure from any of the following sources: - (a) Capital grants and contributions amounts awarded to the Authority in return for past or future compliance with certain stipulations. - (b) Capital receipts amounts generated from the sale of assets and from the repayment of capital loans, grants, or other financial assistance. - (c) Revenue and reserve funding amounts set aside from the revenue budget in the Reserve for Future Capital Funding. - (d) Prudential Borrowing amounts that the Authority does not need to fund immediately from cash resources, but instead charges to the revenue budget over several years into the future.
+The funding of the five-year capital investment programme is detailed in the Medium-Term Financial Plan. - 3.2 When expenditure is classified as capital expenditure for capital financing purposes, this means that the Authority can finance that expenditure from any of the following sources: - (a) Capital grants and contributions amounts awarded to the Authority in return for past or future compliance with certain stipulations. - (b) Capital receipts amounts generated from the sale of assets and from the repayment of capital loans, grants, or other financial assistance. - (c) Revenue and reserve funding amounts set aside from the revenue budget in the Capital Reserve to be used for future capital funding. - (d) Prudential Borrowing amounts that the Authority does not need to fund immediately from cash resources, but instead charges to the revenue budget over several years into the future.